ddnexus/pagy/docs/extras/calendar.md

 ### Offset

-If you use the `:week` time unit, consider that the first day of the week is different for different locales, so you should adjust it by setting the `:offset` to the day offset from Sunday (0: Sunday; 1: Monday;...
+If you use the `:week` time unit, consider that the first day of the week could be different for different locales, so you may want to adjust it by setting the `:offset` to the day offset from Sunday (0: Sunday; 1: Monday;...
 6: Saturday).

 ### Calendar params